Brisbane to Cairns: A Queensland coast road trip

 This would have to be one of your “must-do” stops and one of the biggest highlights on your Brisbane to Cairns road trip.
 Airlie Beach welcomes over 750,000 tourists each year, mainly for the Great Barrier Reef and the Whitsunday Islands.

 You have half or full-day tours leaving daily to pristine silica sand shores like Whitehaven Beach or stunning lookout points like Hill Inlet.
-Alternative options could have you visiting resort-facilitated locations like Hamilton Island and Day Dream Island.
 Jump on a helicopter ride to witness the magnitude of coral bommies (coral reef columns) and perfect textured patterns in the ocean.

 Accommodations in Airlie Beach range from hostels, camping, and motels to high-end luxury hotels or resorts.
 You’re sure to find something to suit your style or budget.